aerobase/omnibus-aerobase-server/README.md

 Unifiedpush Server Omnibus
 ==================================
-This project creates full-stack platform-specific packages for `unifiedpush-server`.
+This project creates full-stack platform-specific packages for the Aerobase Server.

+Aerobase Server is part of the [Aerobase project](http://aerobase.org/), see the [Community Page](http://aerobase.org/community) for general guidelines for contributing to the project.

+The easiest way to start using Aerobase is sign-up a free Plan at [Aerobase.io](https://aerobase.io)

 Download Binaries
 ------------
-Please follow the steps on the [downloads page](https://github.com/aerobase/unifiedpush-server/wiki/AeroBase-Installation)
+Please follow the steps on the [installation page](https://aerobase.atlassian.net/wiki/spaces/ARB/pages)

 Preperation
 ------------